-Elisa's emission savings calculations are made available to the extent possible and assured by a third party.
+Elisa's emission savings calculations are made as transparent as possible and assured by a third party.
 The assurance included assessing the reliability of the data collection and reporting systems, the existing controls, and the risks relating to the data calculation method and data collection.
 This calculation document has not been assured.
 This publication specifies all underlying assumptions and methodology of the calculations.
 Elisa consulted Gaia Consulting Ltd for these matters.

-The independent assurance for H2/2013 was carried out by KPMG and in H1/2013 PwC Oy.
+The independent assurance for 2015 was carried out by KPMG Oy.
 These included assessment of the requirements and objectives set for the calculations, and the risks affecting the correctness of the information.
 They also included review of the reporting and data formation processes, the systems and data collection instructions.
 The objective is to ensure that the policies, practices and information systems created will allow for a sufficiently accurate and reliable calculation.

-RESULTS OF AND SIGNIFICANT ADJUSTEMENTS TO PREVIOUS ACCOUNTING PERIOD
+SIGNIFICANT ADJUSTEMENTS TO PREVIOUS ACCOUNTING PERIOD (2014)